 McClay Professor and Reader in Experimental Cancer Medicine,

 This Masters can be taken by students wishing to intercalate following the third year medical or dental examinations.
-The School are offering competitive Intercalated Scholarships (up to 10 awards) to complete this Masters programme.
-The Scholarships, up to the value of £6,500 each and will cover the Tuition Fees and a Bursary.
+The School are offering up to 10 competitive Intercalated Scholarships to complete a Masters programme.
+The Scholarships, up to the value of £6500.00 each and will cover the Tuition Fees and a Bursary.

 - Students must be a registered medical or dental students at Queen’s University.

 - Must have successfully completed, or be due to complete, third year medical or dental examinations on the first attempt with an overall classification of a 2.1

-- Must have applied online to undertake the Bioinformatics & Computational Genomics, Clinical Anatomy, MPH or the MRes as intercalated degrees by April 2014.
+- Must have applied online to undertake the Bioinformatics & Computational Genomics, Clinical Anatomy, MPH or the MRes as intercalated degrees by 31 January 2015.

 - The scholarships will be competitive and will be awarded on the basis of academic rankings used to calculate distinctions at the end of year two.

 - You will automatically be considered for one of the Intercalated Scholarships using the above criteria.